slackapi/bolt-js/docs/_basic/listening_responding_commands.md

 ---

 <div class="section-content">
 Your app can use the `command()` method to listen to incoming slash command events.
-The method requires a `commandName` of type string.
+The method requires a `commandName` of type string or RegExp.

 Commands must be acknowledged with `ack()` to inform Slack your app has received the event.